Sylvioidea

 Alström et al.'s (2013) results also suggest that there are multiple species within the Horned Lark complex.
 In fact, their results suggested that two of the races of Horned Lark appeared closer to Temminck's Lark, and the genetic distance between American Horned Larks and some (but not all) of the Eurasian Horned Larks was considerable.
 However, Drovetski et al. (2014) found small genetic distances between all of these taxa.
 Although they suggested treating the group as 6 species instead of 2, my own reading is that they are better treated as 4 subspecies groups.
 The Horned Larks then become 4 groups: longirostris (argalea, teleschowi, przewalskii, nigrifrons, deosaiensis, longirostris, elwesi, khamensis); Temminck's Lark, E. bilopha (monotypic); penicillata (atlas, balcanica, kumerloevei, penicillata, bicornis, albigula); and alpestris (flava, brandti, and all New World subspecies).
 I don't see why the allopatric Temminck's Lark should be treated as a separate species, but until I find out more about why it was split, I maintain the current treatment.

-Macrosphenidae tree The Macrosphenidae are another one of the new families.
-This is formed entirely from the Sylviidae and consists of crombecs and some African warblers (see Beresford et al., 2005; Nguembock et al., 2007).
+The Macrosphenidae are another new family.
+This is formed entirely from the former Sylviidae and consists of crombecs and some African warblers (see Beresford et al., 2005; Nguembock et al., 2007).
 Johansson et al. (2008b) and Fregin et al. (2012) put it next in order.
+The big three concur.

 Victorin's Warbler was formerly considered part of the genus Bradypterus.
 The rest of Bradypterus is now in Locustellidae.

 Although Alström placed Macrosphenus kretschmeri in the bulbuls, this turned out to be a mistake based on a mislabelled specimen (Johansson et al., 2007b).
 However, Macrosphenus kretschmeri is different enough from the other Macrosphenus to sometimes get its own genus (Suaheliornis).
 It has yet to be sequenced and it is possible it does not belong here.
-I've also put Grauer's Warblers here, as it is thought to possibly be close to Macrosphenus.
 The arrangement of Crombecs follows Huntley and Voelker (2017).
 The rest of the family has been arranged using Johansson et al. (2007b).

 Pnoepygidae: Cupwings Gelang et al., 2009